inkorange/Stripes/README.md

 The components contained within this guide are developed against the Material UI design concepts, with elements originating from Zebra's own design methodology.

-This library is built upon the ReactJS framework, and written with minimal library dependencies.
+This library is an extension of the ReactJS library, and written with minimal library dependencies.
 The components are written in ES6 Class patterns.
 This web component architecture promotes the design system approach called Atomic Design.

 This project contains both the source files to build out an NPM package for re-usability across other applications, as well as a live style guide based on the package built from source.